 The regulator and cut-out are accurately set during manufacture.
 If, under normal running conditions, it is found that the battery is continually in a low state of charge, or is being constantly over-charged, then the regulator setting should be checked by a qualified electrician and, if necessary, re-set.
-Whenever possible, this should be carried out by a Lucas Service Depot or Agent.
+Whenever possible, this should be carried cut by a Lucas Service Depot or Agent.

-The A.V.C.
-Unit is retained by two bolts with self-locking nuts.
-The self locking nature of the nuts prevents subsequent slacking off.
+TO REMOVE A.V.C UNIT

 The four terminals of the A.V.C.
 Unit are plainly marked by the letters F.A.D.E.
 Wires from F and D go to similarly marked terminals on the dynamo.
-The A terminal is connected to one of the ammeter terminals and the E terminal is "earthed."

-We specially warn against unskilled meddling with the settings of the regulator and the cut-out contacts.
+The A terminal is connected to one of the ammeter terminals and the E terminal is " earthed."
+We specially warn against unskilled meddling with the settings of the regulator and the cut-out contacts